-If you have an accident or fall ill abroad, you can get reduced-cost or free state-provided medical treatment in European member states with this free service for UK residents.
+If you have an accident or become ill while you’re on holiday, you can get reduced-cost or free state-provided medical care in Europe – thanks to the EHIC

 How it works

-Your card is valid for five years and each card covers just one person.
-Got a child under 16?
-Include them on your application and you’ll both receive your own EHIC.
+- Your card is valid for five years and each card covers just one person.
+If you have a child under 16, include them on your application and you’ll both receive your own EHIC.

-The Department of Health and the British Embassy in Madrid have produced this video to help British holidaymakers planning a trip to Spain to fully understand the importance of having a valid EHIC, how to use it and what it entitles the cardholder to.
+The Department of Health and the British Embassy in Madrid have produced this video to help British holidaymakers planning a trip to Spain.